National Air Operation Command: History of Air Force Operation Commands

-History of Air Operations Command
+History of National Air Operation Command

-In January 2022, National Air Defense Command and Air Force Operations Command 1, 2, and 3 were officially merged into one organization - Koopsudnas.
-The unified service serves as a umbrella institution managing air defense and superiority operations under the Air Force.
+On 28 January 2022, the National Air Defense Command (Kohanudnas) was liquidated and alongside the Air Operation Command 1, 2, and 3 were officially merged into one organization, the National Air Operation Command (Komando Operasi Udara Nasional or Koopsudnas).
+The unified service serves as an umbrella institution managing all air defense and superiority operations under the Air Force, and thus simplifying the chain of command.
+The Koopsudnas is led by an Air Marshal.